 Shasta daisy is hardy to zones 4 to 9.
 The flowers often come in white or creme color petals with a yellow center disk.

 Yarrow has ferny leaves and clusters of small flowers.
 Yarrow is hardy to zone 2 to 9 and thrives in the dry, full sun and well-drained soil.

 Yarrow comes in yellow, mauve, pink, white, and purple.
-Yarrow will bloom from mid-spring to late summer and suitable for cut flower or drying.
+Yarrow will bloom from mid-spring to late summer and is suitable for cut flowers or drying.

 Get your yarrow seed here.

 This bright daisy-like flower is hardy to zone 4 to 9.
 Tickseed or coreopsis is best to grow in full sun and tolerate some partial shade.